 Pathways for students in the Media Arts Foundation include Exceptional Minds’ three year Animation/VFX program, other college media art offerings and apprenticeship programs.
 Outside of academic pathways, graduates may pursue entry level creative generalist and creative PA (production assistant) work in entertainment and media and adjacent industries or entrepreneurial pursuits.

-MAF 101 Work-life skills 1
+MAF 101 Work-Life Skills 1

 Beginning with essential life and adulting skills, this course delves into the challenges and skills required for students’ transitioning into independent living and studying in a post-secondary setting.
 Course work weaves into the technical courses and aims to improve the students’ executive function, social and emotional well being with a curriculum that finds a meaningful balance between professional expectations, personal experience, and abilities.